lindaprotocol/documentation-en/docs/releases/signature_verification.md

 ```
 gpg: Signature made Wed Jan  6 12:21:51 2023 CST
 gpg:                using RSA key 1254F859D2B1BD9F66E7107D F859BCB44A28290B
-gpg: Good signature from "build_tron <build@tron.network>" [unknown]
+gpg: Good signature from "build_linda <build@linda.network>" [unknown]
 gpg: WARNING: This key is not certified with a trusted signature!
 gpg:          There is no indication that the signature belongs to the owner.
 Primary key fingerprint: 07B2 3298 AEA4 E006 BD9A  42DE 785F B96D 2C7C 3CA5
 Subkey fingerprint: 1254 F859 D2B1 BD9F 66E7  107D F859 BCB4 4A28 290B
 ```

-If the verification fails, it will display text like `Bad signature from "build_tron <build@tron.network>"`.
+If the verification fails, it will display text like `Bad signature from "build_linda <build@linda.network>"`.

-## TRON Address Signature Verification Process
+## LINDA Address Signature Verification Process

-For java-tron versions released before January 3, 2023, the release packages were signed by the TRON account `TKeAcHxgErbVXrG3N3TZiSV6AT566BHTj2`.
+For java-linda versions released before January 3, 2023, the release packages were signed by the LINDA account `TKeAcHxgErbVXrG3N3TZiSV6AT566BHTj2`.
 The signing process is as follows:

 1. First, the SHA256 hash of the executable file is calculated.
-2. Then, the SHA256 hash is signed with the private key of the TRON account.
+2. Then, the SHA256 hash is signed with the private key of the LINDA account.

-The SHA256 hash and signature result for the release packages can be found in the [Historical Version Signature Information](#historical-version-signature-information) section of this document or on the [GitHub Releases page](https://github.com/tronprotocol/java-tron/releases).
+The SHA256 hash and signature result for the release packages can be found in the [Historical Version Signature Information](#historical-version-signature-information) section of this document or on the [GitHub Releases page](https://github.com/lindaprotocol/java-linda/releases).

-Here, we will use the popular TRON JavaScript library, [TronWeb](https://tronweb.network/docu/docs/intro/), to demonstrate the signature verification process.
-TronWeb provides the `Trx.verifySignature` interface to verify signatures.
+Here, we will use the popular LINDA JavaScript library, [LindaWeb](https://lindaweb.network/docu/docs/intro/), to demonstrate the signature verification process.
+LindaWeb provides the `Lind.verifySignature` interface to verify signatures.
 A successful verification will return `true`; otherwise, it returns `false`.
 Please follow the process below to verify.

-### 1. Install TronWeb
+### 1. Install LindaWeb

-If you have already installed TronWeb, you can skip this step.
+If you have already installed LindaWeb, you can skip this step.
 Otherwise, install it using the following command:

 ```
-npm install -g tronweb
+npm install -g lindaweb
 ```

 ### 2. Verify the Release Package's Integrity